brettjurgens/illinipikapp/README.md

     * grabs the relevant content from pagename.haml

   * `other .haml files`
-    * info to be displayed on pages
+    * fragments to be displayed on pages
     * routing is /pages/pagename, which will grab info from pagename.haml (/pagename also works)
     * only files that need to be edited to add content
+    * *might be changed to markdown*

   * `projects.json`
     * Used to store the projects we're currently collecting donations for.